 Instructions

-• In a small mixing bowl, combine the Greek yogurt, deseeded and diced cucumbers, fresh squeezed lemon juice, olive oil, minced garlic, fresh chopped dill and salt.
+• In a small mixing bowl, combine the Greek yogurt, cored and diced cucumbers, fresh squeezed lemon juice, olive oil, minced garlic, fresh chopped dill and salt.
 Stir until well combined.
 Set aside.

 • Place the pasta back in the pan and add the butter, salt, pepper, lemon juice and fresh spinach.
 Stir until everything is coated in the sauce and the spinach has wilted.
 Reduce the heat to low while you prepare the rest of the meal.